Skip to content

 </html>

-Solution: add entry.js to entry patterns.
+Solution: add production.js to entry patterns.
 Or add an .html compiler to extract and resolve the value of <script src> elements.

 Missing plugin

 You might be using a tool or framework for which Knip doesn’t have a plugin (yet).
 Configuration and entry files (and related dependencies) may be reported as unused because there is no plugin yet that would include those files.
-For example,
+Two examples:

-• Config file tool.config.js contains a reference to the package "@tool/plugin" and both the file and the dependency may be reported as an unused.
+• Configuration file tool.config.js contains a reference to the package "@tool/plugin" → both the file and the dependency are reported as unused.

-• A framework imports all files matching src/models/*.ts and those might be reported as unused.
+• A framework automatically imports all files matching src/models/*.ts → those files are reported as unused.

 Incomplete plugin